Cyber-physical-Systems-Lab/Autonomous-car-guide/Guide.md

 By the end of this guide, you should have a working system capable of:
 - Detecting ArUco markers from an overhead camera
-- Monitoring proximity to a taped border
+- Monitoring distance to a taped border
 - Controlling an RC car in real-time via manual or automated logic

 -----------------------------------------------------------------------